Manual Of Operations

-There shall be four (4) categories of membership: (1) Professional, (2) Retiree (3) Honorary Life, and (4) Student.
+There shall be four (4) categories of membership: Professional, Retiree, Honorary Life, and Student.
+A membership period shall be 12 consecutive months.
 The designation of each class and the qualifications of the members of each class shall be determined by the Board of Governors' and are defined as follows:

 (B) Retiree Membership.
-Individuals who have retired from brewing, malting or associated industries, may apply for Retiree Membership.
+Individuals who have retired from brewing, malting, consulting or associated industries, may apply for Retiree Membership.

 (C) Honorary Life Membership.
-Honorary life membership may be bestowed by the Association upon individuals who have distinguished themselves in the advancement of the Association, the art of brewing, or the interest thereof, upon recommendation of the Board of Governors, by majority vote of the Board at the biannual meetings of the Association.
+Honorary life membership may be bestowed by the Association upon individuals who have distinguished themselves in the advancement of the Association, the art of brewing, or the interest thereof, upon recommendation of the Board of Governors, by majority vote of the Board.

 SECTION 2.
 DISTRICTS

 (A) Applicants.
 Any ten (10) or more individuals who are Professional members of the Association and entitled to vote may organize a local District of the Association and may apply for a District Charter from the Association.

 (B) Compliance with Association Bylaws.
 To be Chartered, proposed Districts must first agree in writing to comply with the Association's articles of incorporation, bylaws and amendments thereto, and all policies, rules, and regulations adopted by the Association for Chartered Districts.